 “We expect that the newly developed substance will contribute to the development of a drug that not only treats hair loss but also regenerate damaged skin tissues,” he said.

 If you read our posts about research regularly you know that we are bound to throw cold water on all the excitement eventually.
 Even if everything goes perfectly right through the clinical trials process, it may be some time before the treatment becomes readily available.
-In the meantime, we are proud to be helping hundreds of patients annually with FDA-approved medications, PRP with micro-needling, and artistic hair transplants.
+In the meantime, we are proud to be helping hundreds of patients annually with FDA-approved medications and artistic hair transplants.